-7. Foods with sleep-promoting properties to eat at night for better sleep: almonds, turkey, fatty fish (salmon, trout, mackerel), walnuts
+7. Foods with sleep-promoting properties to eat at night for better sleep: almonds, turkey, fatty fish (salmon, trout, mackerel), walnuts.

-8. Try herbal teas like chamomile, peppermint, passionflower, lavender
+8. Try herbal teas like chamomile, peppermint, passionflower, lavender.

-9. Supplements for extra reinforcement:
+10. Supplements & nutrients with sleep-promoting properties for extra reinforcement:

 CBD: try an organic, 'full-spectrum', third-party tested CBD tincture.
 It affects neurotransmitters in your body and helps calm the central nervous system to help relax you and sleep more soundly.
-Our go-to CBD brand is "Clean Remedies' (discount code: ABBY)
+Our go-to CBD brand is "Clean Remedies' (discount code: ABBY).

-Ashwaghanda: a powerful adaptogen, used for centuries to treat anxiety, help reduce stress, and improve feelings of fatigue
+Ashwaghanda: a powerful adaptogen used for centuries to treat anxiety, help reduce stress, and improve feelings of fatigue.

 It's probably not realistic to practice all of these tips every day - I encourage you do the best you can do and I hope this is helpful!
 If you have any other tips or try any of my recommendations, let me know.
 Happy sleeping!